-With respect to the legal and regulatory aspects of advanced proceedings in the National Congress. the Brazilian electricity sector, the highlight in 2021 Among other provisions, PLs no. 1.917/15 and no. was the projected end of subsidies in the Tariffs for the Use of Transmission and Distribution Systems 414/21 propose the expansion of access to the for small hydroelectric plants and enterprises Free Contracting Environment.
-This means that all based on solar, wind, biomass and qualified consumers, regardless of load or voltage, will be cogeneration sources.
-Another relevant milestone entitled to choosing the free market with portability of their energy bills within 42 months of the law's was the publication of Law no. 14.182/2021 authorizing the privatization of Eletrobras, which sanction date. may result in one of the largest operations in the history of the national electricity sector.
+With respect to the legal and regulatory aspects of the Brazilian electricity sector, the highlight in 2021 was the projected end of subsidies in the Tariffs for the Use of Transmission and Distribution Systems for small hydroelectric plants and enterprises based on solar, wind, biomass and qualified cogeneration sources.
+Another relevant milestone was the publication of Law no. 14.182/2021 authorizing the privatization of Eletrobras, which may result in one of the largest operations in the history of the national electricity sector.